 Low-density lipoprotein has a purpose, but too much LDL cholesterol in your body can raise your risk of heart disease and stroke.
-You can do a lot to bring your LDL level down if it’s too high, like eating the right foods and keeping your body moving.
+You can do a lot to bring your LDL level down if it’s too high, like eating certain foods and keeping your body moving.

 Advertisement